 Chapter 14 – Sources of Energy

 Our energy requirements increase with our standard of living.
-In order to fulfill our energy requirements, we try to improve the efficiency of energy usage and also try and exploit new sources of energy.
-The chapter discusses about different sources of energy and they are conventional sources of energy, which we keep on using for many years.
-It includes fossil fuels, thermal power plant and hydro power plants.
-The advantages and disadvantages is also discussed.
-After that improvements in the technology for using conventional sources of energy is also discussed such as Biomass and wind energy.
-Next, you will study about the topic alternative or non-conventional energy resources.
-It includes solar energy, in which energy is generated through solar cell and solar panel.
-Energy can be generated from the sea such as Tidal energy, wave energy and ocean thermal energy.
-Energy can also be generated from the earth’s crust, known as geo-thermal energy.
+In order to fulfil our energy requirements, we try to improve the efficiency of energy usage and also try and exploit new sources of energy.
+The chapter discusses different sources of energy, and they are conventional sources of energy, which we keep on using for many years.
+It includes fossil fuels, thermal power plants and hydropower plants.
+The advantages and disadvantages are also discussed.
+After those improvements in the technology for using conventional sources of energy is also discussed such as Biomass and wind energy.
+Next, students will study the topic of alternative or non-conventional energy resources.
+It includes solar energy, in which energy is generated through the solar cell and solar panel.
+Energy can be generated from the sea, such as Tidal energy, wave energy and ocean thermal energy.
+Energy can also be generated from the earth’s crust, known as geothermal energy.
 Nuclear energy is energy in the nucleus (core) of an atom.
 The energy source we select would depend on factors like the ease and cost of extracting energy from the source, the efficiency of the technology available for using that source of energy and the environmental impact of using that source.
 Many of the sources ultimately derive their energy from the Sun.
 All the topics are explained with the advantages and disadvantages of it.

 Chapter 15 – Our Environment

-This chapter discusses about how various components in the environment interact with each other and how we impact the environment.
+This chapter discusses how various components in the environment interact with each other and how we impact the environment.
 The various components of an ecosystem are interdependent.
 The producers make the energy from sunlight available to the rest of the ecosystem.
-There is a loss of energy as we go from one trophic level to the next, this limits the number of trophic levels in a food-chain.
-The food-chain is explained in detail with example according to nature such as in the forest, in grassland and in pond.
+There is a loss of energy as we go from one trophic level to the next, this limits the number of trophic levels in a food chain.
+The food-chain is explained in detail with examples according to nature, such as in the forest, in grassland and in the pond.
 Human activities have an impact on the environment.
 The use of chemicals like CFCs has endangered the ozone layer.
 Since the ozone layer protects against the ultraviolet radiation from the Sun, this could damage the environment.
 The waste we generate may be biodegradable or non-biodegradable.
 The disposal of the waste we generate is causing serious environmental problems.

 Chapter 16 – Sustainable Management of Natural Resources

-How NCERT Solution Class 10 Science is helpful while preparing for exam
+How NCERT Solutions Class 10 Science is helpful while preparing for the exam?

 Class 10 Science is an important subject for those students who want to pursue their future studies in this field.
-To score good marks in this subject students need to follow the NCERT textbook of Class 10 Science and should be thorough with it.
+To score good marks in this subject, students need to follow the NCERT textbook of Class 10 Science and should be thorough with it.
 For each chapter, there will be exercise questions for practice which students need to write after they finish completing each topic.
 It will help them to revise the topics and get to know how much they have understood the concepts.
-After completing the exercise question they can refer to the NCERT solutions of Class 10 Science to cross-check whether they answered all the questions correctly.
-These solutions work as a guide for the students so that they don’t repeat the mistakes and answer all the questions correctly.
+After completing the exercise question, they can refer to the NCERT Solutions of Class 10 Science to cross-check whether they answered all the questions correctly.
+These solutions work as a guide for the students so that they don’t repeat the mistakes and make sure they answer all the questions correctly.

-Preparing for Class 10 exam needs a lot of attention and commitment as it is considered as the turning point of your education journey.
-Students need to have an overall understanding of individual chapters and the process of it demands hard work towards studies and an effective approach to get through the solutions.
-The significant role is played by NCERT Solutions of Class 10 Science which helps them to prepare effectively for their board Class 10 board exams.
+Preparing for the Class 10 exam needs a lot of attention and commitment as it is considered the turning point of the educational journey.
+Students need to have an overall understanding of individual chapters, and the process of it demands hard work towards studies and an effective approach to getting through the solutions.
+A significant role is played by Class 10 NCERT Science Solutions, which helps them to prepare effectively for their Class 10 board exams.

-These solutions are based on the CBSE syllabus of Class 10 Science which provides solutions to all the exercise questions of each chapter mentioned in the NCERT textbook of Class 10 Science.
-By referring to the solutions students get to know on which topic to focus more and will help students to learn faster.
+These solutions are based on the CBSE syllabus of Class 10 Science, which provides solutions to all the exercise questions of each chapter mentioned in the NCERT textbook of Class 10 Science.
+By referring to the solutions, students get to know which topic to focus more upon which will help students to learn faster.
 Students must know the right technique to answer all the questions given in the NCERT textbook of Class 10 Science.
 So, in order to help them prepare for their exams, we have provided all the chapter-wise NCERT Solutions.
-Students can also refer to the NCERT Workbook Solutions Class 10 Science.
+Students can also refer to the NCERT Workbook Solutions Class 10 Science for their further preparation.

 Features of NCERT Class 10 Science Solutions

-NCERT Class 10 Science solutions is the best resource study material for students as it delivers a wide range of solutions to all the NCERT questions in the syllabus.
-It gives detailed solutions to the three dimensions of science which are Physics, Chemistry and Biology.
-With the help of the solutions students can instantly solve their doubts.
-These solutions are designed as per the NCERT curriculum to help students preparing for their Class 10 board exam.
-Some of the features of NCERT solutions of Class 10 science is mentioned below:
+NCERT Science Solutions Class 10 is the best resource study material for students as it delivers a wide range of solutions to all the NCERT questions in the syllabus.
+It gives detailed solutions to the three dimensions of science, which are Physics, Chemistry and Biology.
+With the help of the solutions, students can instantly solve their doubts.
+These solutions are designed as per the NCERT curriculum to help students prepare for their Class 10 board exam.
+Some of the features of NCERT Solutions of Class 10 Science are mentioned below:

-- The solutions are solved in easy to understand language so that students don’t get confused while referring to it.
+- The solutions are solved in easy-to-understand language so that students don’t get confused while referring to them.

 - The answers are explained elaborately for all the exercise questions mentioned in each chapter.

-- Solving these solutions will help students to solve the sample papers as well as the previous year question paper.
+- Solving these solutions will help students to solve the sample papers as well as the previous year question papers.

-- It boost up the students confidence level and also make them work on their weak points.
+- It boosts the student’s confidence level and also helps them work on their weak points.

 - All the answers are explained with proper diagrams related to the question.